 - You can use frozen fruit; just don’t let it thaw.

 - Butter is an important part of making scones.
-Start with frozen butter and grate it using the large holes of a box grater, then put the butter back in the freezer until you are ready to add to the flour.
+Start with frozen butter and grate it using the large holes of a box grater, then put the butter back in the freezer until you are ready to add it to the flour.
 The small size of the cold butter makes it fast and easy to work it into the flour, which helps keep the dough tender.

-- Of course, this isn't the only way to make a scone; there are lots of techniques; I happen to like this when using squishy fruit.
+- Of course, this isn’t the only way to make a scone; there are lots of techniques.
+I happen to like this when using squishy fruit.

 Can you just toss the blueberries in the batter and skip the rolling altogether?